Referral Fee Guide: Industry Standards, Tax Rules & Payment Strategies

 With the right incentives in place, tools to help you keep track of everything, and an understanding of what's allowed, paying referral fees could be an effective way to build relationships with customers and benefit your business in the long run!

-Ready to 10x your referrals with our automated referral growth engine?
+Ready to track & grow your referrals with our AI-powered referral growth engine?

-In just 14 days, we help you build the same waitlist, contest, affiliate, or referral program used to launch and scale Airbnb, Uber, PayPal, and 1000s of other businesses.
-Start your ReferralHero free trial today.
+In just 48 hours, we help you build an AI-powered waitlist, contest, affiliate, or referral program—trusted by 1,000s of businesses.
+Start your ReferralHero free trial or book a demo today.

 What is a Referral Fee?